 Moving Traditions partners with synagogues, schools, and JCCs to operate the program.
 We train adult group leaders to facilitate Rosh Hodesh groups, which meet monthly for girls of one grade — for girls between the ages of 13-18.

 Through discussion, arts & crafts, creative ritual, games, and drama, the girls and their leaders draw on Jewish values and a gender lens to explore the issues the girls care about most, such as body image, friendship, relationships, family, competition, and stress.

 - a majority of girls drop out of Jewish communal life after bat mitzvah.

 - girls’ self-concept plummets as they enter adolescence.

 Rosh Hodesh was developed by educators, rabbis, social workers, and psychologists to address the real needs of teen girls within a rich Jewish context.
 It was the first program to draw on Jewish teachings and traditions to keep girls healthy and whole, instilling in them the ability to counter narrow views of gender in popular culture.

-Today, over a decade later, with 340 groups now meeting — some of whom for their third, fourth and even fifth years — and more than 1,000 women trained as group leaders, the program has touched the lives of more than 12,000 girls.
+Today, over a decade later, with 340 groups now meeting — some of whom for their third, fourth and even fifth years — and more than 1,000 women trained as group leaders.